Graduate Programs and Courses

 Submission of Dissertation

-When the dissertation, in its final form, has been prepared after the final oral examination, the student brings six unbound copies to the Co-ordinator of Graduate Studies at least four weeks prior to Convocation.
+When the dissertation, in its final form, has been prepared after the final oral examination, the student submits an electronic copy to the Co-ordinator of Graduate Studies at least three weeks prior to Convocation.

 EDUCATION COURSES (PHD)